August 17, 2016

 Undeniably, Social Media Marketing is an easy and effective way to reach consumers.
 However, for any marketing done through these channels to be really effective, there is a need to develop a strategy behind all the efforts made.
 Where does one begin the process?
 Below are some steps to follow for creating a Social Media Strategy.

 • Identify your goals – First of all, you must keep in mind that the way to determine if a marketing activity or campaign is effective is by comparing the results against goals or objectives previously set.
-Thus, the first step in developing a strategy is to identify the business’ digital marketing goals and tie these to the organization’s overarching business goals.
+Thus, the first step in developing a strategy is to identify the business’ digital marketing goals and tie these to the organisation’s overarching business goals.
 The marketing efforts that will be developed will then aim to achieve the goals set.

 • Define target audience – The second step is to identify and determine who the business’ customers are.
 The process of this involves defining your customer segments, making profiles of each customer segments then mapping out their customer journey.
 This will allow you to determine, what messages and tactics will be most appropriate and effective.